Athletics at the 2008 Summer Olympics – Men's 100 metres: Summary

-Prior to the 2008 season, Usain Bolt was known as a 200-metre sprinter, having set the world youth best in the event four years earlier.
-He only dabbled in the 100 metres the year before with a one-off race in Rethymno.
-While people were impressed with his 10.03, it didn't strike fear in the 9.9 sprinters around the world.
-In early May, he talked his coach into letting him try the 100 again, his 9.76 was the second fastest in history, only .02 behind fellow Jamaican Asafa Powell's world record.
+Prior to the 2008 season, Usain Bolt was known as a 200-metre sprinter, having set the world youth best in the event four years earlier; he had only run in the 100 metres the year before, with a one-off race in Rethymno.
+While people were impressed with his time of 10.03 seconds, Bolt was not seen as a threat by other 100-metre sprinters who had previously hit times of 9.9 seconds.

+In early May, Bolt persuaded his coach to let him try competing in the 100 metre sprint again.
+His resulting time of 9.76 seconds was the second-fastest in history, only .02 seconds behind fellow Jamaican Asafa Powell's world record.
 At the end of the month he entered another 100 metres at the Adidas Grand Prix in New York City.
-The result was a new world record 9.72.
+The result was a new world record of 9.72 seconds.

-While Bolt's slow starts were seen as a liability, once he got moving, nobody seemed able to match his top end speed.
-He easily had the fastest times in both the quarterfinal and semi-final rounds, while injured Gay and Obikwelu were eliminated.
+While Bolt's slow starts were seen as a liability, his speed once moving was difficult for other athletes to match.
+Bolt achieved the fastest times in both the quarterfinal and semi-final rounds, while injured Gay and Obikwelu were eliminated.
 The center lanes of the final, reserved for the fastest qualifiers, included Bolt, Powell, Dix and another collegiate phenom from LSU, Richard Thompson.